SEAI Awards Finalists

 Inspirational Sustainable Energy Community

-There are four Finalists in the ‘Inspirational Sustainable Energy Community’ category.
-You now have the opportunity to vote for your favourite community finalist below.
+There are four Finalists in the ‘Inspirational Sustainable Energy Community’ category which have been voted for by the public.
 Winners will be announced at the Awards ceremony taking place on Friday, 15th November.

 A committee of Greystones Tidy Towns (GTT) founded GDSEC, teaming up with a few local climate action and sustainability advocates in the area.
 It all began over cups of coffee and tea, getting to know each other and discussing what they could do.